redhead/diploma-thesis/CQRS.md

 ### The CQRS concepts

-Now that the necessary terminology of Domain-Driven Design was established, let's introduce CQRS-specific concepts and terms.
+Now that the necessary terminology of Domain-Driven Design was established, let's introduce terms that are more related to CQRS concepts.
 Please note that even though DDD and CQRS are not implying one another they are usually used together in most of the literature.
 Thus the distinction of what is part of DDD and what is part of CQRS sometimes blends uncertainly.
-Some of the terms described below can be used to talk about DDD too.
+Some of the terms described below can be used to talk about DDD too and vice versa. **reference http://programmers.stackexchange.com/questions/302808/cqrs-and-ddd-terminology/302809#302809 **

 #### Commands

+A command in CQRS is a way of expressing user's intent for the system to do some action.
+The user of the system can be a real person or an automated system, but each one can send commands to the system to perform a task.
+For example, "Add product X to cart Y" or "Checkout".
+A command should clearly reflect its intent because some command's intent may have different invariant value than other commands.
+Thus, it's not very wise to create a simple "Update" command capable of updating anything, because it does not capture the intent of the update.
+This leads us to the term *task-based user interface* which is described below.

 #### Command Handlers

+A command is usually processed by a single recipient called a command handler.
+The responsibility of the command handler is to validate that the command is a valid command, then it should locate the aggregate instance that is the target of the command (or create a new aggregate if that's the command's intention) and call the appropriate method on the aggregate instance with parameters from the command.
+Finally, it persists the new state of the aggregate to storage.

 #### Events

 #### Event Handlers